About the Journal

 We welcome and publish -free of charge- manuscripts in Spanish, English, or Portuguese.
 All manuscripts should not exceed 8,000 words in total, meet the standards established by the APA Style of publication (7th Edition, 2020); and may be proposed for publication in a Thematic Section or as a Free Thematic Article.

-Only original, unpublished articles that communicate results of qualitative, quantitative or mixed research; literature reviews developed under the criteria of the PRISMA Declaration, and systematization of interventions will be published.
+Only original, unpublished articles that communicate results of qualitative, quantitative or mixed research; methodological articles that report the procedure of an empirical study; literature reviews developed under the criteria of the PRISMA Declaration, and systematization of interventions will be published.

 We understand by “original and unpublished article” those documents elaborated by their authors and not previously published in any printed or digital media, whether or not it is a periodical publication.
 By “published” we mean that it has been made publicly available.

-We do not publish: research that does not include a critical view of the topic it addresses; studies that do not evidence a dialogue between Psychology and Social Sciences; literature reviews that do not adhere to any of the protocols described in the PRISMA Declaration; articles that duplicate previous publications in preprints (ArXivs), conference proceedings, blogs, any other printed, digital or electronic media; theoretical essays; critical reflections; instrument validations; or articles based on experimental neurosciences methodologies.
+We do not publish: research that does not include a critical view of the topic it addresses; studies that do not evidence a dialogue between Psychology and Social Sciences; methodological articles focusing exclusively on the dataset; literature reviews that do not adhere to any of the protocols described in the PRISMA Declaration; articles that duplicate previous publications in preprints (ArXivs), conference proceedings, blogs, any other printed, digital or electronic media; theoretical essays; critical reflections; instrument validations; or articles based on experimental neurosciences methodologies.

 Quality criteria